fatema-haidari/Task-2-Fatema-Haidari/README.md

 # Expense Tracker

-A simple Python program that allows users add their expenses with tile and amount and calulates the total amount.
+A simple Python program that allows users add their expenses with title and amount and calulates the total amount.

 ## Features